php-ru/symfony-docs-ru/serializer.rst

 .. tip::

     The value of the ``groups`` key can be a single string, or an array of strings.

-    .. versionadded:: 4.2
-        The option to pass a single string to ``groups`` was introduced in Symfony 4.2.

 In addition to the ``@Groups`` annotation, the Serializer component also supports YAML or XML files.
 These files are automatically loaded when being